-Europe welcomes Ukrainian refugees — others, not so much
+Europe welcomes Ukrainian refugees — others, less so

 But while the hospitality has been applauded, it has also highlighted stark differences in treatment given to migrants and refugees from the Middle East and Africa, particularly Syrians who came in 2015.
 Some of the language from these leaders has been disturbing to them, and deeply hurtful.

-“These are not the refugees we are used to… these people are Europeans,” Bulgarian President Rumen Radev told journalists earlier this week, of the Ukrainians.
+“These are not the refugees we are used to… these people are Europeans,” Bulgarian Prime Minister Kiril Petkov told journalists earlier this week, of the Ukrainians.
 “These people are intelligent, they are educated people. … This is not the refugee wave we have been used to, people we were not sure about their identity, people with unclear pasts, who could have been even terrorists…”

 “In other words,” he added, “there is not a single European country now which is afraid of the current wave of refugees.”

-Note: An earlier version of this story erroneously attributed a quote to President Rumen Radev, instead of Prime Minister Kiril Petkov who said it.